 I like describing places as hidden gems.
 Probably because that is what we look for.
 St. Thomas Royal Palm might soon be one.
 For now, in gem analogies, it is an uncut one.
 Well, hidden…

-Two hidden restaurant gems on the beach in Mayungu
+Two lovely restaurants on the beach in Mayungu

 Day 4 and 5 of our Christmas road trip: taking it easy, but still on a mission to explore.
 Mayungu, between Malindi and Watamu, features two beach restaurants.
 Such places can be real hidden gems,…